faelys/pashage/README.md

 Syntax:

 ```
-pashage help
+pashage help [subcommand ...]
 ```

+This subcommand displays on the standard output the help text for the given subcommands.

-This subcommand displays on the standard output the version and help text, including all subcommands and flags and a brief description.
+Without arguments, this subcommand displays on the standard output the version and help text, including all subcommands and flags and a brief description.

 This subcommand is not affected by the environment.